schmurtzm/Miyoo-Mini-easy-logotweak/README.md

 Easy Logotweak is a based on a linux shell script which allows to choose a logo and to flash it in an easy way.
 It is presented as an app in Miyoo Mini menu.

-the community has made some excellent tutorial videos, I invite you to have a look at them, they are presented below.
+The community has made some excellent tutorial videos, I invite you to have a look at them, they are presented below.

 ------------------------------------------------